Ltamann/ComfyUI-TBG-ETUR/tos.md

 By using the Service in any capacity, you confirm that you have read, understood, and agree to these Terms of Service.

+12. Membership Tiers and Changes

+The Provider reserves the right to modify, update, or discontinue any aspect of the membership offering at any time, including:
+	•	Access rights
+	•	API rate limits or compute units
+	•	Pricing or tier structure
+	•	Features and benefits associated with each tier

+These changes may be made without prior notice and at the sole discretion of the Provider.
+Continued access to the Service after any change constitutes acceptance of the new terms or tier structure.

 Privacy Policy